reginax/proj2/README.md

   Farmers can view other farmers and their crops Farmers can view the store
   Farmers can water or harvest plants
-  Farmers can sabotage or save other farmers’ plants
+  Farmers can steal or squash other farmers' plants

 Division of Labor:
   Jennifer: Makes farmers and plants controllers, creates and adds images